Sebosun/full-downling-method/downling-front/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

 TODOs:
+- [ ] Mentioning that user has no selected exercises // making some exercises default?
+- [ ] Loader when changes are being saved but the timeout hasnt ran yet
+- [ ] Toasters
 - [ ] Remove defaulting to registration view when not logged in
 - [ ] Add a way to view the user's profile
-- [ ] Improve buttons UI
 - [ ] Password input
-- [ ] Toasters
-- [ ] Mentioning that user has no selected exercises // making some exercises default?
-- [ ] Loader when changes are being saved but the timeout hasnt ran yet